A balance scale placed on a conference room desk.

 • You find transactions on your account statements that you did not previously authorize.

-1. Offering separate clients contradicting advice.
+• Offering separate clients contradicting advice.

-2. Advising clients to continue an imprudent risk.
+• Advising clients to continue an imprudent risk.

-4. Giving unfounded advice.
+• Giving unfounded advice.

-5. Giving biased investment advice.
+• Giving biased investment advice.

 • Intentionally misrepresent or fail to disclose material facts concerning an investment.
-Charge a customer excessive mark-ups, markdowns or commissions.
+Charge a customer excessive mark-ups, markdowns, or commissions.

 • Engage in a private securities transaction with you or other customers.

-• Use any manipulative, deceptive or other fraudulent tactics.
+• Use any manipulative, deceptive, or other fraudulent tactics.

-Stockbrokers and brokerage firms owe a duty of care and loyalty to their customers.
-The broker must use the standard of care and diligence needed to protect the customer’s interest.
+One of the most essential FAQs the attorneys at The White Law Group hear from clients unrelated to securities fraud is what they are entitled to as clients.
+Stockbrokers and brokerage firms owe their customers a duty of care and loyalty.
+The broker must use the standard of care and diligence to protect the customer’s interest.
 Failure to fulfill that duty may constitute negligence or malpractice by a broker.
-The duty of loyalty requires that the broker refrain from self-dealing and place the interests of the customer first.
-A source for tension and potential for conflict of interest may arise given the brokers’ typical method of compensation through commissions on sales.
-This may tempt some brokers to overtrade or churn the account to generate commissions.
+The duty of loyalty requires that the broker refrain from self-dealing and place the customer’s interests first.

-Many of our clients, before engaging our services, have met with brokerage firm representatives in an attempt to resolve their problems.
-We have seen many instances where clients, prior to engaging our services, have first corresponded with their brokerage firm’s legal department.
-Our impression from these clients is that they feel that those efforts were wasted as was the time expended.
-Often these brokerage firms conduct an “investigation” and then report back to these clients that based on their investigation they have determined that the brokerage firm did not act inappropriately.
-Just because the brokerage firm determines that they acted appropriately does not necessarily mean that you do not have a case.
-You should still consider having a professional review your investments and particular situation to determine whether you have a claim.
+Among clients who have not yet reached out to their brokerage about a securities fraud concern, we often get an FAQ about what actions the brokerage will actually take.
+Usually, these brokerage firms conduct an “investigation” and then report to these clients that they have determined that the brokerage firm did not misbehave based on their investigation.
+Just because the brokerage firm decides they acted appropriately does not necessarily mean you do not have a case.
+You should still consider having a professional review your investments and particular situations to determine whether you have a claim.

 • Age